AICPS/mindsight_cfg2vec/README.md

-TreeEmbedding: cfg2vec methodology for Function Name Reconstruction and Patch Situation
+Cfg2vec methodology for Function Name Reconstruction and Patch Situation
 =====================
 TreeEmbedding is a repository maintained by the UCI team for a Hierarchical Graph Neural Network (GNN) based approach for cross-architectural function name prediction.